What is Survey Spin?

 Is Survey Spin legit?

-While the app does get 4.7 out of 5 stars in the Apple App Store and 4.6 out of 5 stars in Google Play, there are plenty of reviews on both indicating significant issues when it comes to actually receiving the money you earn on the app.
+While the app does get 4.7 out of 5 stars in the Apple App Store and 4.6 out of 5 stars in Google Play, plenty of reviews on both indicate significant issues with receiving the money you earn on the app.
+Some users report long wait times to receive cashouts, if they receive them at all.
+Many others report experiencing bugs and being disqualified only after completing most of a survey, causing you to miss out on any earnings.

 My experience with Survey Spin

-Upon downloading the app and beginning the registration, Survey Spin let me know that there was a survey worth $1 waiting for me on the other side of the account creation process.
-Great, money’s already rolling in.
+Upon downloading the app and beginning the registration, Survey Spin let me know there was a survey worth $1 waiting for me on the other side of the account creation process.
+Great, money's already rolling in.

 The app asked if I'd like to verify my account via text message.
 Doing so got me a waiver of the 25-cent transaction fee at cash out for the duration of my time on the app.
 I successfully verified my account and made it through to the app's homepage.